Updated on June 3rd, 2020 by Bob Ciura

 The Russell 2000 Index is the world’s best-known benchmark for small cap domestic stocks.
 For investors looking to invest in small-caps, the Russell 2000 Index is the place to look.
 With that in mind, we created a downloadable list of the entire Russell 2000 Index.

-You can download your free Excel list of Russell 2000 stocks (along with relevant financial metrics like dividend yield and P/E ratios) by clicking on the link below:
+You can download your free Excel list of Russell 2000 stocks (along with relevant financial metrics like dividend yields and P/E ratios) by clicking on the link below:

 This article includes a free Excel spreadsheet and table of all The Russell 2000 companies, along with metrics that matter.
 This information can help you find high quality small cap stocks trading at fair or better prices.